Carbohydrates and testosterone

 Carbohydrates ↑ → Glycogen ↑ → Cortisol ↓ → Free Testosterone ↑

+Unlike dietary fats, carbohydrates are not directly involved in testosterone synthesis.
+Instead, they influence several factors that affect testosterone availability and hormonal balance, including glycogen stores, cortisol levels, and sex hormone-binding globulin (SHBG).
 Adequate carbohydrates help maintain glycogen stores and reduce cortisol during intensive training, preserving a favorable hormonal environment.

 What Science Says